A complete guide to over 50s life insurance

 Sum assured

 The amount of money the insurer will pay out when the policyholder dies.
-The sum assured can also be called the cover, lump sum, cash sum or payout.
+Can also be called the cover, lump sum, cash sum or payout.

 Written in trust

 A legal arrangement that lets you confirm who should receive the payout from your life insurance.
-Writing your policy in trust means the payout will be outside of your estate for inheritance tax purposes and does not need to go through probate, so your loved ones could get access to the money more quickly.
+If written in trust, the payout will be outside of your estate for inheritance tax purposes.
+It won’t need to go through probate, so your loved ones could access the money more quickly.

 Underwritten